What: A crazy game of stacking camels and gambling

 The thing is, the earlier you bet, the better the odds and if you leave it too late you might not even be able to bet at all, as the other players have grabbed the slips before you.
 A camel in last place is just the right sequence of numbers and camels away from quickly being first.

 These dramatic twists add to the excitement and tension as every dice drops out of the pyramid.
 You shake dice out of this lovely cardboard pyramid (we featured it in one of our favourite board game bits over here).
 You’ll find yourself projecting onto these little pieces of wood.

 If that was the game it would be fun and simple enough, but you can also manipulate the race in your favour with traps.

-A trap pushes camels forwards or backwards when they land on it and as we all know a camel pushed back ends up on the bottom of the pile.
-Suddenly that move that would have put them out in front has now got them last.
-So whether you’re using traps, rushing to finish a round quickly or just taking big gambles on one camel it’s a game of gambling, pushing your luck and reacting to the other strategies you see going on around you.
+A trap pushes camels forwards or backwards when they land on it and, as we all know, a camel pushed back ends up on the bottom of the pile.
+Suddenly that move that would have put them out in front has shafted them into last place.
+So whether you’re using traps, rushing to finish a round quickly or just taking big gambles on one camel it’s a game of high stakes risk, pushing your luck and reacting to the other strategies you see going on around you.